 NIJ Standards and Conformity Assessment

-The NIJ Standards and Testing Program develops and publishes equipment standards that specifically address the needs of law enforcement, corrections and other criminal justice agencies.
+The NIJ Standards and Testing Program fosters development of equipment standards and related conformity assessment programs that specifically address the needs of law enforcement, corrections and other criminal justice agencies.
 The goal is to ensure to the degree possible that equipment is safe, reliable and performs according to established minimum requirements.

 NIJ standards are voluntary standards.
 Manufacturers are neither required nor mandated to follow them.
 They are also performance standards.
 They do not specify a particular solution, but rather define what a potential solution must accomplish.